Riddim-GLiTCH/Discord-CSS-Snippets/snippets/Compact Channels List.md

 - Updated snippet to account for previously missed inconsistencies and fixed a lot of issues.
 This snippet increased in size drastically from this (57 > 137 lines of CSS!)
 - Snippet will now only be available through Github, as it exceeds the text limit for Discord Messages, Even with Nitro.

+## 1.1.1 Hotfix

+- Fixed an issue where the user area buttons would appear over the avatar by removing the buttons until sidebar is hovered.

 </details>